zeroluck/docs/sources/admin-guide/design-customizations/index.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/WebUI_modification/oxtrust/oxTrust_GUI_mod_configuration_overview.png?raw=true)

+The single input fields have the following meaning:

 - `Title`: Web User Interface title can be modified with this link.
 - `Display name`: Display Name of IdP in LDAP.
 This change is not suggested to be done by the Gluu Server administrator as it will change the configuration in our central server.